ria18405/Working-Directory/README.md

 ### STEP 3: Google Sheet to Dashboard

-1. Import the Google Sheet into a CSV(.csv)- current file
+1. Downlaod the Google Sheet as a CSV(.csv)- current file

 2. Convert the CSV file to a JSON file using a script `GSheet2Dashboard`.